happygoals/takeaways/docs/Advanced Visual Programming (C# .NET)/ADO.NET (Data Utilization).md

             - A snapshot of a DataTable if you need to create one. e.g. A view of same data that only filter by last name.

 ### Example of DataSet, DataTable, and DataRow
- DataSet implement IDisposable.
+- DataSet implement IDisposable.
 Immediately we can use 'using' statement.
- No Database access happen.
+- No Database access happens.

  <div class="code-example" markdown="1">